About Melinda +

 I trained in programs that prioritized non-diet and weight-inclusive approaches to healthcare.

-This experience led me to my own AuDHD diagnosis and a new way of learning about and understanding myself.
+This experience led to my own AuDHD diagnosis and a new way of learning about and understanding myself.

 I dove deep into the interwebs, self-testing all the “healing diet” programs.
 I tried Whole30, keto, and AIP, hoping these plans would ease my near-constant migraine, digestive, immune, and neurological symptoms.
 In 2018, I entered a nutrition certification program to become a Nutrition Therapy Practitioner (NTP).

-My personal experience with perimenopause became so much louder in the last five years.
+My personal experience with perimenopause became much louder in the last five years.
 You can’t help but notice how the multi-billion dollar Wellness industry has shifted its sights toward midlife insecurity when the ads are focused on you.

 In 2025, I became a Menopause Society Certified Practitioner.
 I passed on the second try, and after almost a year of study, I’m so proud of myself for not giving up.